Frank-Siam/Amparo-Kernel/README.md

 note: there is nothing usefull, yet. i just start the project.

-this kernel is loaded by the bootloader. it consist of kernel386.exe vidmem.dll hal.dll.
+this kernel is loaded by the bootloader. it consist of ntoskrnl.exe vidmem.dll hal.dll.

 these modules are native PE modules. we can build all in 32bit or all in 64bit.